weso/rdfshape-api/README.md

 Options:
-    --https         Attempt to serve the API via HTTPS (defaults to false) -p, --port  <arg>   Port in which the API will listen for requests (defaults to 8080)
+    --https         Attempt to serve the API via HTTPS (defaults to false) -p, --port  <arg>   Port in which the API will listen for requests.
+Values must be in range 1-65535 (defaults to 8080) --verbose       Print some debugging data as it is processed by the server (defaults to false) to 8080)
--s, --server        Launch an HTTP server that will listen for request on the
-                    specified port (this option can be omitted) --help          Show help message
+    --help          Show help message
     --version       Show version of this program
 ```